 If you plan to use a tree stand, you should tie a strong rope or cord to your unloaded rifle.
 Wait until you are on the stand and secure before pulling your rifle up after you.
 When you're ready to come down, lower your unloaded rifle to the ground first.
 Never try to climb up to or down from a tree stand with a loaded weapon.

-To learn more about hunting safety and related topics, take a look at the links on the next page.
+To learn more about hunting safety and related topics, take a look at the links below.

 - Centers for Disease Control and Prevention.
 "Hunting-Associated Injuries and Wearing "Hunter" Orange Clothing -- New York, 1989-1995."
 Morbidity and Mortality Weekly Report.
 Oct.
 18, 1996.
 (Dec.
 3, 2008) http://www.cdc.gov/mmwr/preview/mmwrhtml/00044112.htm

 - International Hunter Education Assocation.
 (Dec.
 2, 2008)http://www.ihea.com/

 - Metzler, Ray.
 "Don't Let Your Treestand Safety Restraint Leave You Hanging."
 Outdoor Alabama.
 (Dec.
 3, 2008)http://www.outdooralabama.com/hunting/articles/hanging.cfm

 - New York State Department of Environmental Conservation.
 "Hunting Safety: The Facts About Hunter Orange."
 (Dec.
 2, 2008)http://www.dec.ny.gov/outdoor/9186.html

 - Oakland County Sheriff's Office.
 "Hunter Safety Tips."
 Oakland County, Michigan Sheriff's Office.
 (Dec.
 3, 2008)http://www.oakgov.com/sheriff/safety_tips/hunting.html